Master of Science in Accounting

 The key to your future success is a graduate degree.

-Today's corporate and general business environment is fast paced and ever changing—and accounting is its foundation.
 The UIC Business Liautaud Graduate School is designed to position you to excel at accounting by having key insights into an industry rapidly changing with new technologies.
-This leaves you prepared for a secure career in accounting or other areas of business that realize that accounting is indeed the true language of business.
+Your degree will prepare you to secure career in accounting or other areas of business that realize that accounting is indeed the true language of business.

 Our curriculum is flexible and the program welcomes applicants with accounting, business, and non-business degrees.
 We take into account the undergraduate courses you’ve already taken, allowing you to obtain your degree in 8–16 courses (32–64 credit hours) depending on your background.
 You can also pursue a joint MBA/MSA.